-The boundaries of the UNESCO listed World Biosphere Reserve, Le Parc Nationale de la Guadeloupe encompass a green and very wet area of 173 square kilometres and is one of the leading attractions of visiting the Basse-Terre’s tropical rainforest.
-Picnicking Sunday families enjoy the rushing rivers and share the park with active hikers on La Maison de la Forêt, and gushing waterfall enthusiasts frolic the Cascade au Écrevisse and the Carbet Falls (Les chutes du Carbet), a series of waterfalls on the Carbet River and perhaps one of the most visited tourist sites in Guadeloupe.
+The boundaries of the UNESCO-listed World Biosphere Reserve, Le Parc Nationale de la Guadeloupe encompass a green and very wet area of 173 square kilometres and are one of the leading attractions of visiting the Basse-Terre’s tropical rainforest.
+Picnicking Sunday families enjoy the rushing rivers and share the park with active hikers on La Maison de la Forêt.
+Gushing waterfall enthusiasts frolic the Cascade au Écrevisse and the Carbet Falls (Les chutes du Carbet), a series of waterfalls on the Carbet River and perhaps one of the most visited tourist sites in Guadeloupe.
 Mountain thrill-seekers will want to wander the summit of La Soufrière, an active volcano and the highest point in the park.
 Be sure to trek the Route de la Traversée to the twin side-by-side peaks of the Mamelles.
-The coastal wetland forests of the Grand Cul-de-Sac Marin Nature Reserve comprises almost half of Guadeloupe’s ancient mangrove swamps, some 21 square kilometres of marine and terrestrial landscape just waiting for you to discover.
+The coastal wetland forests of the Grand Cul-de-Sac Marin Nature Reserve comprise almost half of Guadeloupe’s ancient mangrove swamps, some 21 square kilometres of marine and terrestrial landscape just waiting for you to discover.
 We particularly enjoyed our sunset kayak tour with Yalode Canyon Kayak, and when the sun finally set over those ancient mangroves, we were utterly unprepared for the magic that ensued.

 The easy climb up to the high cross of La Pointe des Châteaux offers spectacular, sweeping views across the Grand-Terre and Basse-Terre and petit La Désirade islands, all from the very tip of the Eastern coast of Grande-Terre.
-Our young guide quietly mentions that La Pointe des Châteaux is somewhat of a religious pilgrimage for locals, and we spied flameless votives, weathered rosaries and – an acknowledgement of the islands ‘Vodou’ practices, the direct result of African slaves combining their spiritual practices with the beliefs of their captors – we spied the odd pin-stuck doll, and an unfortunate chicken who gave it’s life, countering an evil spell or two.
+Our young guide quietly mentions that La Pointe des Châteaux is somewhat of a religious pilgrimage for locals.
+We spied flameless votives, weathered rosaries and – an acknowledgement of the islands ‘Vodou’ practices, the direct result of African slaves combining their spiritual practices with the beliefs of their captors – we spied the odd pin-stuck doll, and an unfortunate chicken who gave it’s life, countering an evil spell or two.

 Enjoy some History